Newborn Sessions

 Why do you like to do sessions in the baby’s home?

 Part of the reason is that I don’t have a studio, but I’ve also found that it is a lot easier on you and your baby if I come to you.
-I can set up to take photos in just about any room that has a lot of good indirect natural light.
-Kitchens with sliding glass doors often work well if we just push the table to the side.
-I can also bring a studio light with me if we want to use rooms that don’t have much natural light.
-Doing the session in your home also gives us a chance to take pictures in the baby’s nursery or in mom and dad’s room if you would like.
+I love using natural light, but I’ll also bring a studio light with me to help make sure we have perfect lighting in any room.
+Doing the session in your home also gives us a chance to take pictures in the special places where you spend your time as a family.
+My favorite space to use is a room with big windows and a big bed (often the master bedroom), but we can also do photos in the baby’s nursery, the family room, or wherever you would like.
 Don’t worry if your house is messy!
 We had a really hard time during the newborn phase with our first baby and I will be impressed if you’ve managed to get dressed and eat more than a piece of bread all day! 🙂

 How should I prepare for the session?

 Ideally, your baby should have a full tummy and have been kept awake for a while before our session.
 This will give us the best chance of having a content and sleepy baby.
 Make that your goal, but don’t stress out if it doesn’t work out that way.
-There’s a decent chance that your baby will need to eat or have a blow out or cry for a while during our session, and that’s why a full newborn sessions can take as long as 3 hours.
+There’s a decent chance that your baby will need to eat or have a blow out or cry for a while during our session, and that’s okay!

-If you have older children, please make arrangements for them to be in a different room while I’m taking photos of the baby.
-I absolutely love including them in some photos (the sibling shots are often my favorite) but it can be difficult to have them around when I’m trying to pose the baby and keep them sleepy.
-It’s hard for them to be quiet and they often want to “help,” which is seriously adorable but not very helpful. 🙂 You’re welcome to leave me with the baby and go take care of your big kids, but if you want to be in the room while I’m taking photos, you may want to plan to have someone else there to help keep up with them.
+If you have older children, it may be a good idea for them to be in a different room while I’m taking photos of just the baby, depending on their age and how good they are at being still and quiet.
+I absolutely love including them in some photos (the sibling shots are often my favorite) but it can be difficult to have them around when I’m trying to pose the baby and keep them sleepy if they’re being noisy and startling the baby.

 What should we wear?